 Sara joined CRGH in 2017, and leads on the genetics aspects of the PGD service, genetic counselling, and CarrierMatch™ screening, and is part of the clinical team further developing the genetics programme at the centre.

-In addition, Sara is an elected committee member for the UK Association of Genetic Nurses and Counsellors (AGNC) and sits on the medical advisory committees of two patient support charities.
+Sara is also a passionate member of the medical advisory boards of two patient support charities.